ez-org/eznode/docs/README.md

 To enable fast-sync, set `TRUSTED_FASTSYNC=1`.
 This will download a recent pruned datadir snapshot from [prunednode.today](https://prunednode.today/) and start syncing from that instead of from scratch.

-Using this option requires **trusting** the distributor of the snapshot.
+This can get your node synced up 10-60 minutes (depending on how recent the snapshot is), but requires ⚠ **trusting** the distributor of the snapshot.
 A malicious distributor could *feed you with invalid chain history and lead you to accept fake coins*.
 Please consider waiting some more for a full sync to avoid taking this risk.

-A fast-synced node [is not able](#%EF%B8%8F-pruning) to scan for historical wallet transactions and is primarily suitable for use with newly created wallets.
+A fast-synced node [is not able](#%EF%B8%8F-pruning) to scan for historical wallet transactions and can therefore only be used with newly created wallets.

 [prunednode.today](https://prunednode.today/) is maintained by the [Specter Desktop](https://github.com/cryptoadvance/specter-desktop) team and signed by [Stepan Snigirev](https://stepansnigirev.com/).